Back to School Driving Safety for Adults and Teens

 The California Department of Motor Vehicles is adamant about ensuring that all drivers know how to navigate school zones and improve roadway safety when children are present.
 As such, the state has laws specific to school zones, including:

-- The speed limit is 25 mph when within 500 to 1000 feet of a school zone unless otherwise posted.
+- The speed limit is 25 mph while driving in school zones or within 500 to 1,000 feet of a school unless otherwise posted.

 - As mentioned previously, cellphone use is prohibited when driving in California but especially in school zones where children are present.

 - School crossing guards have the authority in a school zone, so pay attention if they give you directions or are in the roadway.

 4. Watch for Pedestrians and Bicyclists

 Pedestrians and bicyclists on the road during the school year is not uncommon occurrence.
 In both rural and urban areas, you can expect to see more families utilizing this method of transportation.
 While most school zone laws apply to areas within 1,000 feet of a schoolyard, motorists should be watching for pedestrians and bicyclists at least a mile away.
 When passing someone on a bike or on foot, slow down and give them at least three feet of clearance, per state law.

 5. The Easiest Defensive Driving Techniques for Teens

 Making that first school commute can be stressful for a new driver, but keeping defensive driving techniques in the back of your mind can help you through a tricky situation.